oliviermirat/MyAIGuide/README.md

 If you are interested in helping us further analyze the data, improve the web application, or for any other information, please feel free to email us at: <br/>

 olivier.mirat.om@gmail.com <br/>

+## Developper information

+Run unit tests from the root folder with: python setup.py test

+First analysis scripts are <a href='./scripts' target='_blank'>here</a>.